 The Best Free Dating Sites

-We pitted two of the best free dating sites against two of the most well-known paid sites to see which came out on top.
-After two weeks of testing, we found that a quality free account will return more (and better) matches.
-Now for the fun part...
+We pitted OKCupid and Plenty of Fish — two of the best free dating sites — against Match and eHarmony — two of the most well-known paid sites — to see which came out on top.
+After two weeks of testing, we found that the best free account will return more (and better) matches, but the best paid sites have the edge on long-term relationships.

-Making a quality profile is easy with OKCupid's excellent mix of questions.
-Even better: It has the a robust algorithm that can target more meaningful matches.
+Making a great profile is easy with OKCupid's excellent mix of questions.
+Even better: It has the most robust algorithm that can target more meaningful matches.

 A massive user base means there's a ton of potential matches.
 But we were underwhelmed by the quality of our interactions — and overwhelmed by all the notifications.